High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0.04%

-Linalool content of as little as 0.5% is enough to add a strain to the high-linalool list.
-High linalool strains are a relative term because linalool isn’t typically the dominant terpene in most cannabis strains.
+Linalool content as little as 0.5% is enough to add a strain to the high-linalool list.
+“High-linalool,” though, is a relative term because linalool isn’t typically the dominant terpene in most cannabis strains.
 It’s often second, third, or even fourth on the list.
 When it appears, it does so in much smaller quantities.

 Lavender is the most famous flower with linalool and likely the first plant to come to mind when you think of aromatherapy.

-This terpene is popular in aromatherapy because there are many potential benefits of linalool, including well-documented anti-anxiety and anti-depressive effects.
+This terpene is popular in aromatherapy due to its many potential benefits, including well-documented anti-anxiety and anti-depressive effects.
 Linalool can (in simple terms) keep serotonin around in your brain longer, helping you feel better mentally.
 This terpene is often used in aromatics or essential oils to help you feel less stressed and more relaxed.

 Linalool is found in many places in nature, including lavender.
 But linalool appears in two forms (two isomers, to be scientific) and is found in more than 200 plants, including sage, rosemary, bergamot, lemon balm, rosewood, and birch trees.